 Programming languages like Python, R, and SQL lie at the heart of data science.
-To learn more about these languages — and their associated libraries and frameworks like pandas and Matplotlib — check out our Data Scientist Career Path.
+To learn more about these languages — and their associated libraries and frameworks like pandas and Matplotlib — check out our Data Scientist: Machine Learning Specialist career path.
 Or, take a look through our data science career guide.

 Having asked, "what is IT?" the answer appears to be "many things."
 In short, it includes all the technologies used to handle information and the communications between them.

 IT is generally comprised of hardware and software.
 (There's also middleware, which helps different software communicate, and firmware, which helps hardware and software communicate with each other.)

 Hardware is the physical objects that come to mind when you imagine a computer.
 The monitor, hard drive, CPU, memory, cables, etc., are all examples of hardware.

 As you can tell by now, IT is a broad field with a variety of subfields, like software development, cybersecurity, and network and database management.
 The diversity of roles within IT means there's room for people of all backgrounds.
 Whether your skills are technical, creative, or interpersonal — there's room for you in the field.

 And it's a great time to enter.
 IT is booming, with the demand for IT professionals expected to rise by 15% over the next decade.
 Plus, careers in the field often offer six-figure salaries.
 For example, some of the highest-paying jobs in IT include: